Table of Contents

 - Eating 8-10 or about 100 grams figs, gives energy (250 calories), fat (0.9g), protein (3.3g), carbohydrate (64g), fibre (10g), sugars (48g), calcium (162mg) and potassium (680mg).

-- Figs are good for heart, bones (as rich in calcium), digestive system, blood and reproductive system and its regular intake improves overall health.
+- Figs are good for the heart, bones (as rich in calcium), digestive system, blood and reproductive system and its regular intake improves overall health.

 Medicinal uses of Figs

 Figs or Anjeer are very beneficial for health.
 These are sweet, astringent, and cooling in nature.
-Figs causes proper bowel evacuation and detoxify body.
-These balances excess wind or vata and bile or pitta but increases mucous or kapha.
-Figs are natural remedy for high blood pressure, constipation, piles, digestive troubles and excess vata or wind in body.
-Dried figs soaked in water and taken after few hours helps to reduce vata inside body.
+Figs causes proper bowel the evacuation and detoxify body.
+These balances excess wind or vata and bile or Pitta but increases mucous or kapha.
+Figs are natural remedy for high blood pressure, constipation, piles, digestive troubles and excess vata or wind in the body.
+Dried figs soaked in water and taken after few hours helps to reduce vata inside the body.
 Women should eat 3-4 dried fig daily to replenish calcium and iron.

 Following is given, how to use figs to treat some common chronic health ailments.
 These are simple home remedies and are without any side-effect.

 Physical weakness, weakness after illness: Figs are very rich in calcium and iron and cures any type of weakness.
 Soak 3-4 dried anjeer in water in night and chew in morning.

 Anaemia, low haemoglobin level: Soak 2 – 3 dried figs in a cup of water overnight.
 The next morning have them with milk.
 Do this for one month.

 Anorexia, loss of appetite: Dried figs and raisins should be soaked overnight and taken the next morning along with the water in which they were soaked.